amergin/epimetal/docs/project/docs/installation.md

 dataset_default=default
 ```

-This tells Plotter to use the name `default` in case the sample does not have a variable indicating the dataset name.
+This tells Plotter to use the name `default` in case the imported samples do not have a variable indicating the dataset name.

 ### Variable metadata